 Are you a Trainer or Teacher?

-Don’t Choose Easy- Be Fruitful
+Don’t Choose Easy- Choose Fruitful

 Trainers Are Different From Teachers

-• Trainers are practitioners.
+- Trainers are practitioners.
 They do what they are training people to do.

-• Trainers demonstrate and model both in the classroom and in the field.
+- Trainers demonstrate and model both in the classroom and in the field.

-• Trainers are learners themselves, not experts, though they are probably some steps ahead of the trainees.
+- Trainers are learners themselves, not experts, though they are probably some steps ahead of the trainees.

-• Trainers follow-up and check on how things get applied after the classroom period is over.
+- Trainers follow-up and check on how things get applied after the classroom period is over.

-• Trainers are careful to keep their training style simple enough that everyone they train can pass on the same material to others immediately.
+- Trainers are careful to keep their training style simple enough that everyone they train can pass on the same material to others immediately.

 Jesus Trained His Disciples

-I believe we will see many more disciples who make disciples from our “training programs” and seminars if we stop teaching so much and train more.
+I believe we will see many more disciples who make disciples from our “training programs” and seminars if we stop teaching so much, and train more.

 Do you tend to be more of a trainer or a teacher?
 What discipleship training approach have you used?

-What one change you will make next time you speak, to train rather than only pass on information?
+What one change will you make next time you speak, to train rather than only pass on information?

 Comments